 - A. No student participating in extracurricular activities at QND shall have possession of, or be using, or be under the influence of drugs (unless prescribed by a physician), tobacco products, electronic cigarettes, vaping devices or alcoholic beverages or have been arrested and found guilty for any of the above. - B. All alleged violations should be reported to the Dean of Students/Athletic Director within a reasonable time after the violation was witnessed or reported.
 The written statement should include all alleged violations, witnesses and appropriate dates.
 If a violation occurs during a vacation time, it should be reported as soon as possible after the occurrence. - C. All students and parents of students participating in activities at QND will be expected to know the policy before actual participation and practices.
-This policy is in effect for any student attending QND as soon as he/she represents QND or commences any activity (practice, fund-raising, camps, etc.) that is part of the QND extracurricular program, or the first official day of school, whichever comes first. - D. Any participant who has been suspended for a breach of the rules of this guide and who has eligibility left, shall observe all training rules set forth in this guide during the period of suspension. - E. First Offense: - 1.
-The student will be suspended from 25% of the scheduled regular season contests. - 2.
-In addition, the student must undergo an evaluation by a licensed drug/alcohol counselor, and adhere to postevaluation therapy strategies (meetings, additional counseling sessions, etc.).
+This policy is in effect for any student attending QND as soon as he/she represents QND or commences any activity (practice, fund-raising, camps, etc.) that is part of the QND extracurricular program, or the first official day of school, whichever comes first. - D. Any participant who has been suspended for a breach of the rules of this guide and who has eligibility left, shall observe all training rules set forth in this guide during the period of suspension.

+E. First Offense:

+- 1. The student will be suspended from 25% of the scheduled regular season contests. - 2.
+In addition, the student must undergo an evaluation by a licensed drug/alcohol counselor, and adhere to post-evaluation therapy strategies (meetings, additional counseling sessions, etc.).
 The student and parents are responsible for the cost of the evaluation and follow up sessions.
 A copy of the evaluation and schedule of follow up sessions must be given to the principal. - 3.
 If the student and his/her parents do not agree to the evaluation and subsequent sessions, the student will not be allowed to participate in any extracurricular activities at Quincy Notre Dame High School. - 4.
 If the season ends prior to the completion of the suspension time, the suspension will carry to the next activity and will be based on twenty-five percent (25%) of that activity's matches, games, or dates minus the contests already missed from the previous activity. - 5.
 If the student under suspension is a sophomore, junior, or senior, he/she may not serve the suspension by signing up for an activity in which he/she did not participate the year before. - 6.
 If the suspended student is a ninth grader, and the student decides to become involved in that activity, the student must remain involved in that activity the entire season in order to complete the suspension penalty. - 7.
 Second Offense: - a.
 A second offense will automatically bring a seventy-five percent (75%) suspension from matches, games, or dates. - b.
 Receipt of awards will no longer be permitted. - 8.
 Third Offense and all succeeding offenses: - a.
 Suspension from all extracurricular activities for a period of one (1) calendar year from the date upon which the infraction is ruled. - b.
-If the student participant who acquires a violation has no new violations for a period of one (1) calendar year, the student will be considered to have a clean record. - F. Reinstatement: - 1.
-At the end of the third offense suspension period, the participant may be required write a letter requesting to be reinstated by the coach or moderator. - 2.
-The student should write this letter formally, asking for reinstatement, explaining why he/she wishes to return and describing what he/she intends to do to rectify the violation. - 3.
-Receipt of awards is subject to review by the moderator or coach, the Athletic Director, or the Principal.
+If the student participant who acquires a violation has no new violations for a period of one (1) calendar year, the student will be considered to have a clean record.